What is a protection class?

 Criticism in practice:

-- Is unfortunately also used for mobile devices.
+- Unfortunately, it is also used for mobile devices.

 - No interchangeability of individual components

-- Particularly annoying with high-priced ex-smartphones or hand scanners
+- Particularly annoying with expensive ex-smartphones or handheld scanners

 The ignition sources are located in an oil bath that shields heat and sparks.